mbreinhold/ojweb-generate/README.md

 for a subtree of the `openjdk.java.net` web site.

-The easiest way to preview a local documentation repository is to clone this repository into your local repository and then create a symbolic link to this repository’s `Makefile` in that repository:
+The easiest way to preview a local documentation repository is to clone this repository into your local repository and then create a trivial `Makefile` in that repository:

-    $ ln -s ojweb-generate/Makefile .
+    $ echo 'include ojweb-generate/Makefile' >Makefile

 Then running `make` in your repository will format the source files into the `./build` directory, or to `$BUILD` if the `BUILD` environment